-- · Site establishment and periodic changes to suit staging of works;
+- Site establishment and periodic changes to suit staging of works;

 - · Piling;

-- · Jump steel installation;
+- Jump steel installation;

 - · Essential services, relocations and cutovers;

 - · Excavation; and

 - · Key deliveries.

+- Install of bridge and structure sections

 Lendlease will agree the process with HI, LHD, TMC, TfNSW, SCO and Randwick City Council to address the approvals and additional measures required prior to scheduling any out of hour's works.
 The nature of these works would typically include erection of hoardings, works to footpaths, services connections and other works that interface with the surrounding operational hospital.